 "Business Day" means a day on which Federal Reserve member banks in New York City are open for business; and a Business Day shall open at 8:00 a.m. and close at 5:00 p.m. local time for each Party’s principal place of business.

-"Capacity Charges" means the amount, if any, to be paid by Buyer to Seller for capacity as agreed to by the Parties, as described in Section 5.2 and in Exhibit B hereto.

 "Claims" means all claims or actions, threatened or filed and whether groundless, false or fraudulent, that directly or indirectly relate to the subject matter of an indemnity, and the resulting losses, damages, expenses, attorneys’ fees and court costs, whether incurred by settlement or otherwise, and whether such claims or actions are threatened or filed prior to or after the termination of this Agreement.

-"Contract Price" means the price in $U.S. per MWh (unless otherwise provided for) to be paid by Buyer to Seller for the purchase of Energy, including the Energy Price, Capacity Charges and other charges, if any, as described in Section 5 and set forth in Exhibit B hereto for delivery of Energy at the applicable Delivery Point.
+"Contract Price" means the price in $U.S. per MWh (unless otherwise provided for) to be paid by Buyer to Seller for the purchase of Energy, including the Energy Price and other charges, if any, as described in Section 5 and set forth in Exhibit B hereto for delivery of Energy at the applicable Delivery Point.

 "Contract Quantity" means that quantity of Energy that Seller agrees to sell and deliver, or cause to be delivered, to Buyer, and that Buyer agrees to purchase and receive, or cause to be received, from Seller hereunder as set forth in Section 3.1.